Empirically explaining SGD from a line search perspective: Introduction

-Our core results are: \textbf{1.} We provide further quantitative evidence that the full-batch loss along lines in update step direction behaves locally to a high degree parabolically (Sections \ref{sec_empirical_procedure},\ref{sec:shapeSimilarity}). \textbf{2.} We analyze the behavior of SGD \cite{backpropagation1}, PAL \cite{pal} and further approaches on the full-batch loss when trained on mini-batch losses (Section \ref{sec:lineLossApproximation}).
-We show empirically that there exists a leaning rate for which SGD always performs almost exact line searches on the full-batch loss.
-This is since the optimal update step size on the full-batch loss and the norm of the gradient of the mini-batch loss behave approximately proportional. \textbf{3.} We consider the behavior of optimization approaches for different batch sizes (Section \ref{sec:influenceOfBatchSize}) and, from a different perspective, can quantitatively explain why increasing the batch size has virtually the same effect as decreasing the learning rate by the same factor, as experienced by \cite{decreaseLRincreaseBS}.
+Our core results are: \textbf{1.} We provide further quantitative evidence that the full-batch loss along lines in update step direction behaves locally to a high degree parabolically (Sections \ref{la_sec_empirical_procedure},\ref{la_sec_shapeSimilarity}). \textbf{2.} We analyze the behavior of SGD \cite{backpropagation1}, parabolic approximation line search \cite{pal} and further approaches on the full-batch loss when trained on mini-batch losses (Section \ref{la_sec_lineLossApproximation}).
+We empirically show that there exists a leaning rate for which SGD always performs almost exact line searches on the full-batch loss.
+The former is since the optimal update step size on the full-batch loss and the norm of the gradient of the mini-batch loss behave approximately proportional. \textbf{3.} We consider the behavior of optimization approaches for different batch sizes (Section \ref{la_sec_influenceOfBatchSize}) and, from a new perspective, can quantitatively explain why increasing the batch size has virtually the same effect as decreasing the learning rate by the same factor, as experienced by \cite{decreaseLRincreaseBS}.